Stein Henningsen

 TORONTO, CANADA, MAY 19

-I work with water, fire, ice and an aluminum container.
+In my performance I work with water, fire, ice and an aluminum container.
 Duration of performance: 30 minutes

 Red Drum